DanKolev/aws_wordpress_manual_build/README.md

 # Overview

-This project outlines the build of a fully automated, three-tier (db,app,public) application stack.
+This project outlines the build of a fully elastic and hilghly available, three-tier application stack.
 At the beginning, the application and database are built manually, taking time and not allowing automation.
 This process is automated in part 3 by using a lauch template.

 The database and application are on the same instance, neither can scale without the other.
 The database of the application is on an instance,